18xx introduction

 We also want to ignore any combination of routes where any of the routes conflict with each other (e.g., by using the same track segment).
 Note that by exploring all valid combinations, we ignore the order in which routes are combined.

-This is implemented by n18route::comb::CombinationsFilter
+This is implemented by n18route::comb::CombinationsFilter, which internally

 iterates over all route combinations and skips over combinations where any of